wandb/docs/docs/guides/launch/sagemaker.md

 # Launch on SageMaker

 Use W&B Launch to send your runs to AWS SageMaker.
-There are two ways to use Launch on SageaMaker:
+There are two ways to use Launch on SageMaker:

 1. Bring your own image (BYOI) and push it to your Amazon ECR repository.
 2. Let the launch agent build a container for your and push it to your ECR repository.